f5devcentral/f5-rseries-training/docs/rseries_security.rst

     Commit complete.
     r10900(config)#

-To re-enable basic auth change the state to enabled and commit.
+To re-enable basic authentication, change the state to enabled and commit.

 .. code-block:: bash